D34THWINGS/react-named-router/README.md

 NamedRoute throw the following errors:

 - `Undefined route "$name"`: When the `to` prop does not match any route given to the `NamedRouter`.

+### `buildRouterContext(routes: NamedRouteConfig[])`

+Utility function that can be used to build the context on server side rendering to get the name of the current route.
+This is useful when you need to generate meta tags, page title or anything else depending on which route is matching.

 ### Context API